scia-garage/open-api-adm-dotnet/README.md

 7. Linear analysis is performed
 8. Results are extracted and displayed in the console
 9.  **Press any key** to close SCIA Engineer

+### 6. Debugging

+-   Using VS-Code

+    The debug configuration is defined in _.vscode/launch.json_.
+You only need to:

+    +   Set a breakpoint anywhere in the code
+    +   Press F5

 ## 📁 Project Structure